CORONAVIRUS (COVID-19)-Plans for the next academic year.

 As you will recognise because of COVID-19, plans are constantly changing so we will, as the situation evolves, endeavour to keep you informed.
 The health and wellbeing of our staff and students are our absolute priority.

 If you do have any questions or concerns, please refer to our Student Q&A page or contact us at Student Support Services for more information.

 15 credits at level 6 or 7

 Applicants should currently be caring for people with a life limiting condition

-This module is recommended for health and social care practitioners from any care setting – acute sector, long-term care, or the community, working with individuals with a palliative condition.
-It will provide students with the knowledge and skills required to support and care for patients for whom the focus of care is maintaining their quality of life through holistic assessment, optimal symptom management, supportive communication and multi-disciplinary teamwork.
-The module will enable students to explore key concepts in palliative care and relate these to their practice settings.
+This module is recommended for health and social care practitioners from any care setting working with individuals with a palliative condition.
+It will provide students with the knowledge and skills required to support and care for patients, maintaining their quality of life through holistic assessment, optimal symptom management, supportive communication, and multidisciplinary team working.

 I thoroughly enjoyed the days in the school: the group dynamics were great and well-facilitated by the module leader, who encouraged group participation.
 It was really interesting hearing other students’ experiences.

 This module is in association with: